The Ghana Education Service (GES) has resorted to the use of

 Slow Internet connectivity

-Even though the PSC has given the green light for the processing of data of more than 7,000 newly recruited staff of the GES, slow Internet connectivity is the processing of the data of the new staff.
+Even though the PSC has given the green light for the processing of data of more than 7,000 newly recruited staff of the GES, slow Internet connectivity is

 It is to address the challenge of slow Internet connectivity that the GES is liaising with the PSC and the CAGD to enable the GES to use VPN to log onto the CAGD site to fast-track the processing of data.